Jclavo/ORtools-python-docker/readme.md

 - docker exec -it my-ortools-python-3.8 /bin/bash (it will open a container terminal)
 - python code/LO/google_sample.py (inside container terminal)

-create more files and run it.
+create more files and run them.

 Happy coding!!